New Jersey: The Entertainment State

 Holsten’s Brookdale Confectionery is an old-fashioned ice cream parlor made famous as the spot where Tony Soprano ate his last meal in the hit HBO show The Sopranos.
 Fans of the show come for the setting, but Holsten’s signature milkshakes and homemade candy counter have attracted customers since the 1930s.
 When you go, pick up a Sopranos t-shirt and order the onion rings, just like Tony.

 New Jersey’s Hollywood

 Today when you think of the movie industry, you probably think of Hollywood.
-But Fort Lee, New Jersey is where it all began.
-Visit the Barrymore Film Center, a brand-new 260-seat cinema and museum opening in October 2022, to see unforgettable screenings and learn about the birthplace of the American film industry.
+But Fort Lee, New Jersey, is where it all began.
+Visit the Barrymore Film Center, a new 260-seat cinema and museum that opened in October 2022, to see unforgettable screenings and learn about the birthplace of the American film industry.

 Bruce Springsteen’s Favorite Club

 One of rock ‘n’ roll’s most prominent music venues, The Stone Pony in Asbury Park, opened its doors in the 1970s and, since then, has hosted rock legends like The Ramones, Kiss, and Jon Bon Jovi.
 Perhaps most famously, the club was a regular spot for Bruce Springsteen, who played at the Pony more than any other venue.
 Today you can see shows there featuring popular bands and up-and-comers in nearly every genre.